sitcomlab/IVE/expansion.md

 # 2. REST-API

+The CREATOR, as well as the VIEWER and REMOTE CONTROL, are using internally an REST-API to request and retrieve the data.

 ## 2.1.
 Postman

 All data can be accessed by a REST-API.
 You can easily test out the endpoints with the program [Postman](https://www.getpostman.com).
 Install it as a client or as an [Google Chrome extension](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop).